Krillinator/C-_AutoParenthesis_Extension/README.md

+# Important #
+Do not redistribute
+Code under maintenance

 # c--auto-parentheses README

 This is the README for your extension "c--auto-parentheses".
 After writing up a brief description, we recommend including the following sections.